 Entry-Level Humanitarian Professional Programme

 Interested candidates can submit their online application form through our website.
-The deadline for application is Tuesday, 14 June 2016.
+The application to the 2016 EHP exercise is now closed.
+We encourage you to bookmark our website, www.unhcr.org/careers.org, to monitor announcements and future employment opportunities.
 For additional information on the EHP please consult the attached FAQ.

 Do you qualify?